 Users of HF Radar technology include meteorology services, search and rescue agencies, governments and regional and local authorities, as well as private companies working in assessment of coastal water quality, renewable energy, or other environmental services.

 The EuroGOOS HF Radar Task Team helps coordinate the European activities around the development and use of this coastal technology.
 The Task Team is providing a European HF Radar operational network delivering data and products for science, environmental management, and operational needs.
-As all EuroGOOS operational task teams, the HF Radar Task Team plays an important role in identifying research gaps, delivering commong standards and promoting synergy, towards an integrated European Ocean Observing System (EOOS).
+As all EuroGOOS operational task teams, the HF Radar Task Team plays an important role in identifying research gaps, delivering common standards and promoting synergy, towards an integrated European Ocean Observing System (EOOS).

 The EuroGOOS HF Radar Task Team contributes to improving administrative procedures, promotes scientific synergies and complementarity with other technologies as well as modeling products.
 The Task Team’s broad network allows sharing success stories and discuss common challenges, to allow a stronger joint progress.